Achn357/class-material-reminder/README.md

 To understand background functions, you will first need to understand how promises work

 ***remember when I said cloud functions are promise based.
 Here is the explanation***

+Promises are basically a way for us to deal with the difficulty of **TIME**.
+Promises let us exceute different tasks at the same time or different times.
+Promises are extremely useful when it comes to dealing with the web.
+Think of the HTTP protocol and the USPS.
+Requests and Responses happen at so many different times all over the place and HTTP is responsible for handling those events.

+Now if person A made a request at time 1, and person B made a request at time 2.
+Lets say that person 1 ordered a helicopter, while person 2 only order a pencil.
+A helicopter takes so much time to go get, package, and ship back, while a usb charger only takes roughly one day to fully package and ship back.
+We don't want to slow down all operations of all shipping and orders just so that person A will get their helicopter first and then person B will get their pencil after.
+There is a better way to do this.

+How about we let all shipping and orders happen all at the same time so that order that take only 1 day to finish can get their order shipped and done with so that tasks can be done faster.
+If we wait for things to only happen one by one, the postal service would be incredibly slow( cough.. cough ..not that it is exactly fast these days).
+The same thing goes with the web.
+If the web waited for everything to happen one by one then all of our favorite sites like twitter or youtube will take sooooo long to load and get going.
+Doing many tasks all at the same time is called **Asynchronous**

+Promises let us to execute code at the same time or different times(with async await which we learned) in order for us to actually have a fast application.

+Now back to background cloud functions.
+Google made all of their node.js services promise based so that we can make use of the asynchronous nature of node.js.
+When dealing with promises we always have to handle for successes and errors.

+we do this with **.then() and .catch()**

+**.then** let's us take the success data and so something with it. **.catch** lets us catch any errors